Why use an Interim HR Professional?

 As they are unencumbered by any previous involvement with the company, Interim HR Managers can be objective and concentrate wholeheartedly on the project they have been engaged to complete.

 Interim Managers tend to be self-starters and can integrate into the business quickly, therefore ensuring business continuity and minimising downtime.
-To coin an overly used phrase, good interim’s can ‘hit the ground running’ and will have likely delivered a particular piece of work many times over within a variety of businesses.
+To coin an overly used phrase, good interims can ‘hit the ground running’ and will have likely delivered a particular piece of work many times over within a variety of businesses.
 They are therefore experts.

 Stakeholder management and strong emotional intelligence are needed to navigate through the minefield of an organisation to successfully get strategies, plans and proposals signed off and implemented.
-Therefore, hiring an HR interim at the start of a transformation programme with a combination of skills, experience, commercial acumen and strong track record will ensure the successful implementation of business change.
+Therefore, hiring an HR interim at the start of a transformation programme with a combination of skills, experience, commercial acumen and a strong track record will ensure the successful implementation of business change.

-What are the benefits for the Interim?
+What are the benefits of the interim?

-Measured by their track record and previous achievements, Interim HR Professionals are often overqualified for the assignments they undertake, however, the benefits to the individual often outweigh what may be perceived as reduced seniority.
+Measured by their track record and previous achievements, interim HR professionals are often overqualified for the assignments they undertake, however, the benefits to the individual often outweigh what may be perceived as reduced seniority.

 It is important to remember that whilst a career as an Interim Manager can be fast-paced, challenging and massively rewarding, it is not an easy path to follow.
 This is why you know that anybody following this route, is committed to it as a career choice.

-Interim’s need to be able to cope with financial uncertainty as there is no guarantee when the next contract may arise.
+Interims need to be able to cope with financial uncertainty as there is no guarantee when the next contract may arise.
 Another point to note is that this is a highly competitive environment which commands huge self-discipline and the ability and confidence to pitch to clients for business regularly.

 Individuals who are new to interim management can often find it challenging.
 Not just these practical downsides of interim work, but also the psychological consequences.
 It can be disheartening dealing with extended periods out of work and handling rejection when pipped at the post by other Interims on assignments.